 The project, run by the Sylva Foundation, saw 250 county schoolchildren return to the site in January this year to plant a new oak forest of 250 seedlings.

-Project manager Dr Gabriel Hemery said: “Using the sawdust and wood shavings from the OneOak tree to smoke food demonstrates the sustainable nature of growing and using trees, especially when they are used locally.
+Project manager Dr Gabriel Hemery said: “Using the sawdust and wood shavings from the OneOak tree to smoke food demonstrates the sustainable nature of growing and using trees, especially when they

 “What could have been seen as a waste product, the by-product of creating wood items, has instead produced something of high value, culturally and economically.